What is a margin call?

 - Deposit money into your margin loan account: If you have the funds available, you can transfer money into your loan account so that you meet the value of the margin call.

-- Transfer approved securities to cover the value: Sometimes lenders will let you cover the amount of the margin call by putting up additional security in the form of other shares, managed funds or cash.
+- Transfer approved securities to cover the value: Sometimes, lenders will let you cover the amount of the margin call by putting up additional security in the form of other shares, managed funds or cash.

 - Sell some of your assets: Finally, if you don't have the funds to meet either of the first two options, you may be forced to sell some of your assets.
 This, however, can have a major impact on your investment and lead to losing a substantial amount of money.

-It is important to recognise that all forms of investing bear risks, with marginal lending generally being at the riskier end of the spectrum.
-On one side of the coin borrowing to invest a greater amount of money in shares or managed funds may present the opportunity to increase potential returns, however on the other side a margin loan can also magnify losses.
 If you're interested in borrowing to fund your investment portfolio, it's important to take the time to carefully research your investments.
-Start by comparing margin loans through InfoChoice's comparison table to determine exactly how much you have to invest.
+Start by comparing margin loans through the comparison table to determine exactly how much you have to invest.